 On top of that, because people are so hungry for legit human connection, I frequently experience what I call “the glom effect.”
 This is where lonely people mistake casual friendliness for best-friendness.
 The oversharing and desperation for immediate closeness feels overwhelming and to be frank, is a turnoff.

-So, while it doesn’t always feel comfortable, there are times when I avoid populated areas and/or keep my head down to avoid any eye contact.
-I tell myself it’s okay to have my “me time,” I don’t owe anyone anything, and I’m not the social savior of the world.
-Ultimately it’s everyone’s responsibility to connect with others and often those who struggle to connect, do so because of their own personal issues, not because all of society is this terrible, awful place we’d sometimes like to believe.
+So, while it doesn’t always feel comfortable, there are times when I avoid populated areas or keep my head down to avoid any eye contact.
+I’ve even been known to fake a phone conversation or two.
+I tell myself it’s okay to have “me time.”
+I don’t owe anyone anything, and I’m not the social savior of the world.
+Maybe not everyone wants my friendliness anyway.
+Ultimately, it’s everyone’s responsibility to connect with others and often those who struggle to connect, do so because of their own personal issues, not because all of society is this terrible, awful place we’d sometimes like to believe.

 As with all of life, minimalism and the evaluation of the relationships in your life requires presence and mindfulness.
 And courage.
 To do something different and make tough choices, but life is always better for it.